 Every seasoned photographer knows that a whole lot goes into wedding photography.
 It is your client’s big day and they expect everything to be top notch.
 Not to mention the fact that there are a lot of factors that have to put into consideration.
 With so many spinning wheels there are a lot that can go wrong.

-If there is anything you must get right, however, it’s your camera lens.
+If there is anything you must get right, that is your camera lens.
 The best camera lens for wedding photography allows you to accurately capture every aspect of a wedding with top-notch professionalism and artistry.
 To help you get the most of your wedding photography and deliver top quality pictures, here are some of the best high quality and very versatile lenses you can choose from.

 1. Canon EF 50mm f/1.8 STM Lens (Lowest priced lens)